FG-s-Modlists/FGs-Modlists-Site/content/atelier/readme.md

 If you wish to use ENB, follow these steps:

-Download the latest ENB Binary from http://enbdev.com/download_mod_tesskyrimse.htm
+1. Download the latest ENB Binary from http://enbdev.com/download_mod_tesskyrimse.htm

-Open the .zip file, go into the WrapperVersion folder, and copy ONLY d3d11.dll and d3dcompiler_46e.dll into your Skyrim SE installation folder.
+2. Open the .zip file, go into the WrapperVersion folder, and copy ONLY d3d11.dll and d3dcompiler_46e.dll into your Skyrim SE installation folder.
 (Usually located at[install drive]\Steam\steamapps\common\Skyrim Special Edition)

-Important!
+{{< tip >}}
+**Important!**

 Make sure your chosen ENB preset is compatible with Obsidian Weathers!
+{{< /tip >}}

-Download your selected ENB preset.
+3. Download your selected ENB preset.

-Follow any installation instructions included with your Preset.
+4. Follow any installation instructions included with your Preset.
 Every ENB has slight variations in their requirements, so make sure to follow the instructions included for that preset.

-Important!
+{{< tip >}}
+**Important!**

 You should not need to download any additional files other than the preset.
 Things like ENB Helper and Particle Patch are already included!
+{{< /tip >}}

-Ensure that ForceVsync is set to false in enblocal.ini
+5. Ensure that ForceVsync is set to false in enblocal.ini

 ## Updating Atelier
 If you are updating Atelier, the process is very simple.
 Before you update, you should at a minimum backup your saves.
 Updating may delete any saves that are present.
 Make sure you are using the latest version of Wabbajack or else Wabbajack will report a corrupted modlist.

-Run Wabbajack.exe.
+1. Run Wabbajack.exe.

-At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.
+2. At the bottom of the window click Browse Modlists and click the download/down arrow icon on the Atelier card.

-Once it finishes downloading, click the play/right arrow icon on the Atelier card.
+3. Once it finishes downloading, click the play/right arrow icon on the Atelier card.

-Set the Installation Location to wherever you already have Atelier installed.
+4. Set the Installation Location to wherever you already have Atelier installed.

-Important!: Set your downloads folder path to the same downloads folder location you used when you first installed Atelier.
+5. Important!: Set your downloads folder path to the same downloads folder location you used when you first installed Atelier.
 Failure to do this will make Wabbajack download every mod again, which you want to avoid if possible.

-Click Run.
+6. Click Run.

-When prompted if you would like to overwrite the existing installation, click “Confirm.”
+7. When prompted if you would like to overwrite the existing installation, click “Confirm.”

 ## BodySlides
 When you first load up Atelier, there will be zero BodySlides created.
 You have to generate your own Bodyslides, as including them would make the Wabbajack installer file several gigabytes large.

-Before you get started, if you have your own personal BodySlide preset that you like, drop the XML file into [Install Drive]\Atelier\mods\Custom Presets\Caliente Tools\BodySlide\SliderPresets alongside “Summer.xml”.
+Before you get started, if you have your own personal BodySlide preset that you like, drop the XML file into `[Install Drive]\Atelier\mods\Custom Presets\Caliente Tools\BodySlide\SliderPresets` alongside “Summer.xml”.

-One more thing: if you get an error about BodySlide not being able to find the output path, click on the Settings button in BodySlide, click on the “Advanced” button, and set the Output Path to [Install Drive]\Atelier\mods\BodyslideOutfitStudio - Overwrite.
+One more thing: if you get an error about BodySlide not being able to find the output path, click on the Settings button in BodySlide, click on the “Advanced” button, and set the Output Path to `[Install Drive]\Atelier\mods\BodyslideOutfitStudio - Overwrite`.

-Launch BodySlide from MO2.
+1. Launch BodySlide from MO2.

-Click on the magnifying glass icon near the top of the BodySlide Window and select “Choose Groups…”
+2. Click on the magnifying glass icon near the top of the BodySlide Window and select “Choose Groups…”

-Put a checkmark into ONLY “Atelier Outfits 1”.
+3. Put a checkmark into ONLY “Atelier Outfits 1”.

-From the Preset dropdown, select your preferred preset.
+4. From the Preset dropdown, select your preferred preset.
 You can use the Preview button to preview what it will look like.

-Make sure that the “Build Morphs” checkbox is checked at the bottom of the BodySlide window.
+5. Make sure that the “Build Morphs” checkbox is checked at the bottom of the BodySlide window.

-Click “Batch Build…” and then Build on the window that appears.
+6. Click “Batch Build…” and then Build on the window that appears.

-Repeat steps 3 through 6 for “Atelier Outfits 2” and “Atelier Bodies”.
+7. Repeat steps 3 through 6 for “Atelier Outfits 2” and “Atelier Bodies”.
 For Atelier Bodies you may want to select a different Bodyslide preset if you want armor/clothing to look different than the nude bodies.
 (Dream Angel Outfit for the armors and Dream Angel Nude for the body, for example.)

 ### A Note About Presets
-If you have your own favorite character face/head preset, drop the JSLOT file into [Install Drive]\Atelier\mods\Custom Presets\SKSE\Plugins\CharGen\Presets alongside Anna.jslot and Summer.jslot.
+If you have your own favorite character face/head preset, drop the JSLOT file into `[Install Drive]\Atelier\mods\Custom Presets\SKSE\Plugins\CharGen\Presets` alongside Anna.jslot and Summer.jslot.
 It will be available in RaceMenu the next time you go to make a character.
 Make sure to back this up before updating the list as updating will erase any added files like this.
 Adding presets (whether they be BodySlide or RaceMenu) does not void support for Atelier.

 If you have a preset (Bodyslide or RaceMenu, doesn’t matter) that you made and you’d like it to be included in Atelier, send it to ForgottenGlory.

 ## Launching Atelier
 The hard part is now over.
 Carry on, the end is in sight!

-In Mod Organizer 2, select SKSE from the drop-down menu next to the Run button and click Run.
+1. In Mod Organizer 2, select SKSE from the drop-down menu next to the Run button and click Run.
 This is how Atelier should always be launched.
 You can create a shortcut on your desktop if you wish using the Shortcut button under the Run button.

-Once Skyrim starts, create a new game.
+2. Once Skyrim starts, create a new game.

-Create your character (make sure your character is female or else the list won’t work right) and name them whatever you’d like.
+3. Create your character (make sure your character is female or else the list won’t work right) and name them whatever you’d like.

-As soon as you gain control of your character, do nothing.
+4. As soon as you gain control of your character, do nothing.
 The mods are loading and this can take several minutes.
 You’ll see a list of mods initializing in the top left of the screen.

-Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.\
+5. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.\

-WARNING
+{{< tip "warning" >}}
+**WARNING!**

-Loading a save from another modlist or from before you installed Atelier will corrupt that save, do not do this.
+**Loading a save from another modlist or from before you installed Atelier will corrupt that save, do not do this.**
+{{< /tip >}}

 ## The MCM Settings
-Consult the Atelier MCM Configuration document and follow all listed steps.
+1. Consult the Atelier MCM Configuration document and follow all listed steps.
 This step is required if you want the list to work properly.

-Don’t forget to save your game after configuring the MCMs, I promise you don’t want to have to do this step more than once.
+2. Don’t forget to save your game after configuring the MCMs, I promise you don’t want to have to do this step more than once.

 ## The Screenshots
 Screenshots are, by default, saved to your Skyrim SE installation folder.
 If you are sharing your screenshots, make sure to upload the PNG version of the file and not the BMP version (the BMP version is created automatically by ENB).
 Many places (such as Discord) don’t play nice with BMP files and prefer PNGs.